daniel1919-00/DominusApi/docs/docs/configuration.md

 Here you can register global middleware, execute your own boot-up logic and overwrite core functionality like the `log` function.

+Check the base class `Dominus\System\DominusConfiguration` to see the different methods that you can override.

 ## Environment configuration

 It is often helpful to have different configuration values based on the environment where your application is running.

 Dominus uses `.env` files to achieve this.

+## Custom .env loader

+Dominus ships with its own .env file loader, but you can always use your own.

+To achieve this, simply override the `public static function loadDotEnv(): void` method from the `DominusConfiguration` base class and load the .env files there, make sure the loaded environment variables are stored in the `$_SERVER` global variable.

 ## Retrieving environment configuration values